gbv/beaconspec/beacon.md

    <http://example.org/oranges> dc:format "sphere" .

-# BEACON files

-## BEACON text format
+# BEACON text format

-A BEACON text file is an UTF-8 encoded Unicode file [](#RFC3629), split into lines by line breaks (rule `LINEBREAK`).
+A BEACON file is an UTF-8 encoded Unicode file [](#RFC3629), split into lines by line breaks (rule `LINEBREAK`).
 The file consists of a set of lines with meta fields, followed by a set of lines with link tokens.
-A BEACON text file MAY begin with an Unicode Byte Order Mark and it SHOULD end with a line
+A BEACON file MAY begin with an Unicode Byte Order Mark and it SHOULD end with a line break:
-break:

      BEACONTEXT  =  [ BOM ] [ START ]
                     *METALINE